RichardMidnight/Macbook-m1/README.md

     The defaults are pretty good, but you can adjust as desired.

     Start up the UTM virtual machine.
 It should boot the the downloaded CD image.
 Select Grapical install.
     The defaults are pretty good.
+Probably limit the cores to 2-4.
+Can reduce the HDD to 32GB.
     Recomend the KDE Plasma Desktop Environment, but you can play with the others.

+To run Windows on M1 Mac with UTM

+      Install Crystalfetch from App store

+      Run Crystalfetch to Download an Apple Silicon version of Windows 10 or Windows 11 to Downloads Folder

+      Start UTM, New, Virtulize, Windows, ...